crowdin/crowdin-api-client-php/CONTRIBUTING.md

 Docs are generated using the [phpDocumentor](https://www.phpdoc.org/) tool.

-- First, yuo need to download the phpDocumentor:
+- First, you need to download the phpDocumentor:

     ```console
     wget https://phpdoc.org/phpDocumentor.phar